-This homemade salsa is restaurant quality and so easy to make at home!
-With classic ingredients like tomatoes, onion, jalapeño and cilantro.
-So much flavor!
+This homemade salsa is restaurant quality and so easy to make in your own kitchen.
+With classic ingredients like tomatoes, onion, jalapeño and cilantro – there’s SO much flavor!

 So it’s January in Michigan.
 What can I say?
 It’s my least favorite month of the year.
 The holidays are over, there is little sunshine, not to mention it’s cold and snowy outside which makes me want to curl up on the couch with a box of Oreos and watch dvr’d Lifetime movies.
 I needed a quick summer fix to make me feel better.